 Reasonable [adj.] – practical

 And because of that, I’ll just talk about the annual sports festival that my alma mater holds every summer.
-Last summer, I had the chance to watch a women’s volleyball match between the engineering students and fashion designing students in that university.
+Last summer, I had the chance to watch a women’s volleyball match between the engineering students and fashion design students at that university.
 I was actually invited by one of my former classmates who is now working as an admin staff in the said university.

 I’m not a big fan of volleyball since I’m more into basketball but because I wanted to catch up with my friend since we hadn’t seen each other for quite some time, I said yes to his invitation without a second thought.
 Well, I didn’t expect anything because like I said, that sport isn’t my cup of tea.